-Carnations are the most fragrant flowers we grow here at Floret and bloom all summer long from an early sowing.
+Carnations are the most fragrant flowers we grow here at Floret, and they bloom all summer long from an early sowing.
 Their long stems and extremely long vase life make them an ideal cut flower.
-The tufted blooms smell like sugar and cloves and they remind me of my childhood.
+The tufted blooms smell like sugar and cloves and remind me of my childhood.
 Even a single stem of blooms will fill the entire room with a nostalgic fragrance.

-For wedding work, my two favorite varieties are Chabaud Jeanne Dionis (pictured left) which boasts ruffled white petticoat like blooms on strong grey green stems and Chabaud La France (pictured right) which has flowers in varying hues of creamy blush and the softest baby pink that reminds me of Cafe au Lait dahlias.
+For wedding work, my two favorite varieties are ‘Chabaud Jeanne Dionis’ (pictured above, left), which boasts ruffled, petticoat-like white blooms on strong, gray-green stems, and ‘Chabaud La France’ (pictured above, right), which has flowers in varying hues of creamy blush and the softest baby pink that remind me of ‘Café au Lait’ dahlias.

-If you’re looking for warmer, more brilliant colors Chabaud Aurora (pictured left) has the most beautiful range of coral, salmon, blush, pink and cherry flowers.
-Chabaud Orange Sherbet (pictured right) features flowers that are both single and double blooms in a range of peach, coral and raspberry with delicate striping which gives them a more textural quality.
+If you’re looking for warmer, more brilliant colors, ‘Chabaud Aurora’ (pictured above, left) has the most beautiful range of coral, salmon, blush, pink, and cherry flowers.
+‘Chabaud Orange Sherbet’ (pictured above, right) features flowers that are both single and double blooms in a range of peach, coral, and raspberry with delicate striping, which gives them a more textural quality.

-Last but not least, the most unique variety we grow, Chabaud Benigna, has clean white petals that look as if they were outlined with a boysenberry colored ink pen.
-No flower is exactly the same and some are more saturated in color than others.
-It mixes beautifully with white, pink and maroon.
-This eye-catching variety has a very unique, old world appearance and is a must grow.
+Finally, the most unique variety we grow, ‘Chabaud Benigna’, has clean white petals that look as if they were outlined with a boysenberry-colored ink pen.
+No two flowers are exactly the same, and some are more saturated in color than others.
+They mix beautifully with white, pink, and maroon.
+This eye-catching variety has a unique, old-world appearance and is a must-grow.

 I hope you will consider tucking some of these scented treasures into your garden this coming season!

-Note: if you submit a comment and it doesn’t show up right away, sit tight, we have a spam filter that requires we approve most comments before they are published.
+Please note: If your comment doesn’t show up right away, sit tight; we have a spam filter that requires us to approve comments before they are published.